bitethebullett/bitethebullett/README.md

 even if you just like zeroday and arent in the TCC you weird me out .

-okay thats it for now i might add more to this later but my rentry has a longer list of interests if you care .
+okay thats it for now i might add more to this later but my rentry has some other info if you care .